rmarks6767/ProjectLoremaster/README.md

 # Project Loremaster
 A complete DND campaign management system designed to be put into a table and used with a monitor.

+## To Do: